How much does it cost to trek the Manaslu Circuit?

 The local jeeps from Dharapani to Besisahar will cost you around USD 20 – USD 25 per person, or you can hire a private jeep which costs around USD 200 – USD 250.

 From Besisahar, you can take a local jeep to Kathmandu for USD 10 – USD 15 per person or take a local bus for USD 7 per person.

-Manaslu Trek is a famous tea house trek, and hence you will find many tea houses for accommodation along the trail.
-You will be staying in these teahouses with basic service throughout the entire trek.
+Manaslu Trek is a famous tea house trek; hence, you will find many tea houses for accommodation along the trail.
+You will stay in these teahouses with basic service throughout the trek.